envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 ![](/images/ss_pcb3.png)

+You can now order your boards.
+For instructions on how to do so, follow these instructions:

 ## Part 3: Designing the Enclosure

 We want something practical and sturdy for the SimpleSynth's enclosure.
 We should consider where things make the most sense in terms of placement, functionality, and form.
 We're going to start by creating a simple box using [makercase.com](https://www.makercase.com/#/).